Leonid Khabarov: Arrest

-In 2011 Khabarov was arrested by Russian federal operatives.
-The FSB announced that Khabarov had planned a major upheaval on Airborne Troops Day, August 2, 2011.
-A search of his apartment revealed a custom-made sabre presented to Khabarov in the early 2000s by then Minister of Defence Sergei Ivanov, and an out-of-date promedol capsule from a soldier's medical kit Khabarov kept as a memento of his Afghan service in the 1980s.
-These artifacts were immediately submitted in a criminal case as evidence of his intentions.
-Along with the aforementioned, a copy of Dangerous By His Faithfulness To Russia, a '2006 book by Vladimir Kvachkov, was found in Khabarov's personal library.
-It was also submitted as material evidence in the case "extremist literature", despite the book itself being freely available to buy and not listed on the Federal List of Extremist Materials.
-The opinion has been expressed quite frequently that Serdyukov and his henchmen were behind this arrest and the subsequent trial.
+In 2011 Khabarov was arrested by operatives of the Russian Federal Security Service (FSB), which announced that Khabarov had planned a major upheaval on Airborne Troops Day, August 2, 2011.
+According to the ITAR-TASS news agency, the prosecution claimeed that Khabarov's group of "People's Militia named after Minin and Pozharsky" planned to launch an operation codenamed "Dawn" to overthrow official authorities in the region.

+A search of Khabarov's apartment revealed a custom-made sabre presented to Khabarov in the early 2000s by then Minister of Defence Sergei Ivanov, and an out-of-date promedol capsule from a soldier's medical kit which Khabarov had kept as a memento of his Afghan service in the 1980s.
+These were immediately submitted as criminal evidence of his intentions, along with a copy of Dangerous By His Faithfulness To Russia, a 2006 book by Vladimir Kvachkov that was found in Khabarov's personal library.
+It was submitted in evidence as "extremist literature", despite the book being freely available to buy and not listed on the Federal List of Extremist Materials.
+It has been suggested that Serdyukov and his henchmen were behind Khabarov's arrest and subsequent trial.